-Since 2009, the federal government has collected over $19 billion through whistleblower cases. $13.4 billion of that total has involved Medicare fraud.
+Since 2009, the federal government has collected tens of billions of dollars through whistleblower cases. $20 billion of that total has involved Medicare fraud.

-If you believe that you qualify for a whistleblower award, give us a call.
-Let an experienced whistleblower lawyer evaluate your case.
+If you want more information about whistleblower rewards, visit our whistleblower FAQ page.
+Ready to see if you have a case?
+Contact us online, by email or by phone .
+Let one of our experienced whistleblower lawyers evaluate your case.
 No obligation, no fee and in strict confidence, of course.

-Mahany & Ertl – America’s Whistleblower Lawyers.
-Services provided in most jurisdictions.
+Mahany Law – America’s Whistleblower Lawyers.
+Services provided nationwide.

 (whistleblower photo courtesy of Dave Winer – scripting news)